 Fix 5 – Delete the xcorona file

 Deleting the xcorona file works like a charm for many players stuck in the same Black Desert Online crashing situation.
-Give it a shot and see if this fix applies to your scenario.
+Give it a shot to see if this fix applies to your scenario as well.

 1) Navigate to Black Desert Online installation folder > bin64 > xc > na > 1, and delete the xcorona.xem file.